-5.9 INSTALLING IN LARGE AREAS
+INSTALLING IN LARGE AREAS

-- Maintaining a clearly defined straight line over long distances can be difficult and often leads to inaccuracies.
-To eliminate this problem, an alternative technique is used when laying in large areas. - Establish the central starting point as described previously, minimising small cuts on perimeter tiles. - Lay the first pyramid of tiles from the centre lines, using the sequence shown.
-Ensure a close bond is maintained at all times (Fig 4). - Repeat this sequence on the opposite side of the centre line.
-Continue working in larger and larger pyramids until only the perimeter tiles require fitting (Fig 5). - ▶ Fit perimeter tiles as described in section 5.10, page 53.
+Maintaining a clearly defined straight line over long distances can be difficult and often leads to inaccuracies.
+To eliminate this problem, an alternative technique is used when laying in large areas.
+Establish the central starting point as described previously, minimising small cuts on perimeter tiles.
+Lay the first pyramid of tiles from the centre lines, using the sequence shown.
+Ensure a close bond is always maintained.
+Repeat this sequence on the opposite side of the centre line.
+Continue working in larger and larger pyramids until only the perimeter tiles require fitting.
+Fit perimeter tiles.